-Lou graduated from Penn State with a B.S. in Chemistry, and then worked as a Manufacturing Chemist for W.R Grace in Lexington, Massachusetts.
-He earned a Master of Public and Private Management degree from the Yale School of Management.
-After Yale, he launched his financial services career at Kidder Peabody & Co. and eventually moved to Merrill Lynch.
-On Wall Street, he was as a specialist in the energy, environmental and infrastructure industries for nearly 20 years, and he founded Merrill’s London Project Finance Group.
-He has counseled a wide range of domestic and international clients in raising funds for large-scale facilities through public and private offerings of equity and debt (high grade and high yield), and he has advised clients on mergers, acquisitions, divestitures and other financial advisory projects.
+Louis A. Martarano is the Director of the Science BS/MBA Program.
+After graduating from Penn State in 1976, Lou worked as a Manufacturing Chemist for W.R.
+Grace in Lexington, Massachusetts.
+He attended the Yale School of Management, earning a Master of Public and Private Management (1981).
+He started his financial services career at Kidder Peabody & Co in New York as a specialist in the energy, environmental and infrastructure industries.
+Subsequently, at Merrill Lynch Lou was responsible for a leading role in its project finance business and established and managed its London Project Finance Group.
+He counseled a wide range of domestic and international clients in raising funds for large-scale facilities through public and private offerings of equity and debt (high grade and high yield), joint ventures, mergers and acquisitions, and advisory assignments.

-Beth Johnson is the Director of the Science B.S. major in the Eberly College of Science and the Director of Academics for the BS/MBA program.
-In this role she provides advice and guidance to students regarding the undergraduate academic curricula.
-She holds a doctorate in Entomology from Penn State College of Agricultural Sciences and has extensive teaching experience in the life sciences.
+Beth Johnson is the Director of the Science major in the Eberly College of Science and the Director of Academics for the Science BS/MBA program.
+In this role she oversees the undergraduate academic curricula and provides guidance to students regarding completion of degree requirements.
+She holds a bachelor of science in Biology from Muhlenberg College (Allentown, PA) and doctorate in Entomology from Penn State College of Agricultural Sciences.

 Debbie Brown is the administrative support assistant for the program.
 She will answer questions about the program and assist prospective students with the application process.
 She's available to assist and provide guidance to current students with questions and schedule appointments for Mr. Martarano.
 Debbie is located in the Associate Dean's Office for Undergraduate Education in 111 Ritenour Building and can be reached at 814-863-0211 or via email at firstname.lastname@example.org.